Archer Aviation Inc. research snapshot

 Valuation and margin of safety

-At a $3.59 billion market value, about $2 billion of liquid assets, and no positive earnings or free cash flow, ACHR is priced mainly on future aircraft and service scale.
+At a $3.52 billion market value, roughly $1.8 to $2 billion of liquidity, and no positive earnings or free cash flow, ACHR is priced mainly on future aircraft, defense, and service scale.
 Cash provides runway for certification and early production, but it is not a margin of safety if commercialization takes longer or dilution rises.

 Source-backed data